-At Westwood Primary School, Science is taught discretely with a focus of both knowledge and enquiry skills to ensure full coverage of the curriculum which is both progressional and engaging to pupils.
-Our Science curriculum has been designed with the belief that science provides the foundations for the understanding of the world and has been mapped out in order to meet the objectives guided by the National Curriculum for Science (2014):
+At Westwood Primary School we pride ourselves on delivering a science curriculum which has been designed to increase our pupils knowledge and understanding of the world and enables all learners to acquire skills for later life.
+Science is taught discretely with a balanced focus of both knowledge and enquiry skills to ensure full coverage of the curriculum which is both progressional and engaging to pupils.
+Our science curriculum has been designed with the belief that science provides the foundations for the understanding of the world and has been mapped out in order to meet the objectives guided by the National Curriculum for Science (2014):

 •develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics